(1) IS THIS A GOOD IDEA? What did Ray Bradbury think would happen when he left his personal books to the Waukegan Library?

 The link for donations is here.

 Gifts of any amount will make this project reality.
 Donors supporting the project at $500 and above will be recognized permanently near the statue on the grounds of Waukegan Public Library….

 Gifts of $150 and higher will be acknowledged with a book from Ray Bradbury’s personal library, which was left to Waukegan Public Library after Bradbury’s death in 2012.

 View this post on Instagram

 Last night on the season finale…….I WON Cosplay Melee!!!!!!!
 I still can't believe it happened!
 Thank you to my fellow contestants @jessie.pridemore @kyuu_vixen and @piesquer for being such incredibly talented people!
-I'm so happy and humbled to have to call you friends and I LOVE you three very much!!!
+I'm so happy and humbled to call you friends and I LOVE you three very much!!!
 Thank you to Yvette, @vamp and Christian too as well as everyone involved on show!!!
 This is so AMAZING everyone!!!
 Let's hope for a second season!!! #jacquelinegoehner #jackiegoehner #jackie #goehner #jacqueline #cosplaymelee #cosplay #melee #costume #mila #fairy #elf #recordoflodosswar #syfy #winner

 (3) CHARON DUNN HAS LAUNCHED AGAIN.
 And this time she’s following Camestros Felapton’s marketing advice: “I had my cat interview me this time, but he’s not nearly as articulate as Timothy.
 So much for idea stealing.”